ExtremeFLOW/neko-top/documentation/pages/compilation.md

 | `PFUNIT_DIR`       | Unit testing library used in Neko.                                   | -                     |
 | `CUDA_DIR`         | Location of the CUDA library folders, needed for Nvidia GPU support. | -                     |

-These can be defined either on the command line by the user or in a `prepare.sh` file which is loaded by the setup script if it exists in the root of Neko-TOP.
+These can be defined either on the command line by the user or in a `prepare.env` file which is loaded by the setup script if it exists in the root of Neko-TOP.
 This preparation script will also be loaded by the `run.sh` script, so it is possible to define environment variables for the execution of the examples as well.
 The prepare script provide a convenient way to use module systems such as `spack` or similar to activate environments and such before compilation.

-An example of a `prepare.sh` file is shown below:
+An example of a `prepare.env` file is shown below:

 ```bash
 #!/bin/bash